MarkAustinGrow/marvin-blogs/Marvins_memory_Features.md

 - Use tags consistently to improve organization
 - Check the Analytics tab periodically to understand memory distribution
 - Use search with natural language questions for best results
+- Mark high-quality blog posts for Twitter to increase visibility
+- Monitor the status of blog posts to track their social media journey